philipduan/Instanews/README.md

 ## Learning Outcomes

-The Instanews project allowed me to learn and sharpen a multitude of newly aquired skills.
-The use of Gulp as a task runner for my project allowed me to: run BroswerSync, lint JavaScript files, compile SCSS files into a style.css file, minify my CSS and JavaScript files, and last but not least notify me of any errors made, with messages in my terminal.
-Additionally, I learned how to pull, parse, and populate content with data that was received from an external web API.
-Finally, the use of SCSS allowed me to keep a more logically organized style folder using partials, in addition to using @mixins, @extends, as well as simple and logical variables.
+	*Learned how to use SASS as a CSS preprocessor and makes the organization of all the CSS style rules improve readability *Used Gulp and various plugins for the first time for a project and learn how to improve work flow *Learned how to request data using an API and how to filter through a list using JavaScript.
+	*Adding new classes to elements after event changes are useful when applying new styles.